-Intella will need to be reinstalled to fix the issue.
-You will need to turn off your security software and then reinstall Intella as administrator.
+In this case Intella will need to be reinstalled to fix the issue.
+You will need to turn off your security software and then reinstall Intella as the administrator.
 Also make sure that the Intella files and the Hasp files are added to the white list of any security software which you are running on the system.

 If problem persists, open a Command Prompt (as administrator) and start the license manager by running: